Growth sectors - life sciences

 Biotechnology

-Our region is home to the Culture Collection of algae and protozoa (CCAP) which contains over 300 strains that are available for commercial applications and research.
+Our region is home to the Culture Collection of algae and protozoa (CCAP) which contains over 300 strains available for commercial applications and research.
 This is Europe's largest and most diverse collection for living strains from marine, freshwater and terrestrial environments.

 Growing the Scottish seaweed sector - producers and processors